-I did NOT receive compensation for this post.
-I did receive some free products to review.
-All project ideas and any opinions expressed here are my own.
+As a blogger, I sometimes receive compensation and/or products in exchange for my styling and crafting services.
+I also may earn a small commission from any sales that result from affiliate links on this page.
+As always, all project ideas and any opinions expressed here are my own.
 For further information on our disclosure policy please check out our disclosure page.

-THE SPY MISSION KIT SHOPPING LIST:
+SPY PARTY FAVORS – MISSION KIT SHOPPING LIST:

 Step 1 – The Bag

-For a spy mission kit you want a bag that is easy for the kids to carry around, nice and light weight.
+For a spy mission kit, you want a bag that is easy for the kids to carry around – nice and lightweight.
 I found cotton backpacks that I was able to get personalized printing added to.
 They come in packs of 12, are really reasonable and a great size for this age group.

 I had a lot of fun with the personalization on these.
-For half the bags I used the phrase “Deny Everything” and for the remainder I used “I was never here”.
-Classic spy terminology but also something I tend to get a lot of around the house…”it wasn’t me!”.
+For half the bags I used the phrase, “Deny Everything”, and for the remainder I used, “I was never here”.
+Classic spy terminology, but also something I tend to get a lot of around the house…”It wasn’t me!”.

-Most of the items pop straight into the bag as is, but for the money, I got the kids to roll up several notes (1 of each denomination) and we popped them into a bag with a cute label “Cover Essentials“.
+Most of the items pop straight into the bag as is, but for the money, I got the kids to roll up several notes (1 of each denomination), and we popped them into a bag with a cute label – “Cover Essentials“.

-Once the bags were full we tied them off with the luggage tags and bag scan labels.
+Once the bags were full, we tied them off with the luggage tags and bag scan labels.

 Every spy needs cash